Where to dispose of expired or unused medication?

 A report by the Department of Health estimates that unused medicines cost the NHS around £300 million every year.
-Medications that have expired or are no longer useful (for example, after stopping treatment) should not be thrown away, but should be taken back to the pharmacy so that they can be recycled.
+Medications that have expired or are no longer useful (for example, after stopping treatment) should not be thrown away, but should be taken back to the pharmacy so that they can be disposed of safely.

 What medicines and other products can be safely disposed of or recycled?